-- entity_identifier identifier of the entity being compiled if any - entity_prefix internal prefix for the entity compiled code - entity_type returns the value module when compiling a module as an object - source full path of the source file being compiled - file the actual file being compiled, different from source only when processing an include/1 directive - basename source file basename - directory source file directory - stream input stream being used to read source file terms - target the full path of the intermediate Prolog file - flags the list of the explicit flags used for the compilation of the source file
+- entity_identifier identifier of the entity being compiled if any - entity_prefix internal prefix for the entity compiled code - entity_type returns the value module when compiling a module as an object - · entity_relation returns the entity relations as declared in the entity opening directive - source full path of the source file being compiled - file the actual file being compiled, different from source only when processing an include/1 directive - basename source file basename - directory source file directory - stream input stream being used to read source file terms - target the full path of the intermediate Prolog file - flags the list of the explicit flags used for the compilation of the source file - term the source file term being compiled - term_position the position of the term being compiled (StartLine-EndLine)

-- term the source file term being compiled - term_position the position of the term being compiled (StartLine-EndLine) - variables the variables of the term being compiled ([Variable1, ...]) - variable_names the variable names of the term being compiled ([Name1=Variable1, ...]) - singletons the singleton variables of the term being compiled ([Name1=Variable1, ...])
+- variables the variables of the term being compiled ([Variable1, ...]) - variable_names the variable names of the term being compiled ([Name1=Variable1, ...]) - variable_names(Term) the variable names of the term being compiled ([Name1=Variable1, ...]) - singletons the singleton variables of the term being compiled ([Name1=Variable1, ...]) - singletons(Term) the singleton variables of the term being compiled ([Name1=Variable1, ...]) - parameter_variables list of parameter variable names and positions ([Name1-Position1, ...])